 The following news piece was translated from an article in the Greek newspaper EMBROS.

-THE SLAUGHTER OF SMYRNA
+THE SLAUGHTERHOUSE OF SMYRNA

 THE BRAVE STANCE OF THE JAPANESE

 September 4, 1922 (September 17 on the Gregorian calendar).

 It's worth emphasizing the philanthropic

 and brave stance of the captain of the

 Japanese ship Tokei-Maru after it managed

 to save 825 refugees of Greek ethnic origin

 by the wild massacres and the appeals of the